srzer/LaMo-2023/README.md

 bash run.sh hopper medium 0.1 reproduce 0 0
 ```

+If you meet errors about D4RL or MuJoCo when running, these tips [1](https://github.com/openai/mujoco-py/issues/627),[2](https://github.com/openai/mujoco-py/issues/773) may help.

-If you want to view results on [Weights & Biases](wandb.ai), you need to modify line 435, 436 of '/code/experiment.py' as:
+If you want to view results on [Weights & Biases](wandb.ai), you need to modify line 435, 436 of 'experiment.py' as:

 ```python
 entity=[your-group-name],
 project=[your-project-name],